Unponderable/NGU-Rebirth-Script/README.md

 3. Must have purchased with XP: Training Auto Advance, 2+ Loadout Slots, Custom Energy Button 1
 4. Must have puchased with AP: Insta Training Cap (10,000 AP)

-I strongly suggest having Auto-boost, Auto-merge, and some variety of loot filter, as the script does not (currently) do inventory management.
+I strongly suggest having Auto Boost, Auto Merge, and Advanced Loot Filter, as the script does not (currently) do inventory management.

 SETUP
 1. If you're doing regular runs, have stats/number sufficient to sustainably kill up through Boss 37 within the first few seconds of your rebirth.
 The script assumes you have blood magic unlocked from the get-go.